 Principal, Health Management Associates (HMA)

-Richard Chambers has worked for more than 43 years on improving access to quality health care for low-income families, children, seniors, and persons with disabilities.
-Currently, Richard is a Principal with HMA in their Los Angeles office, working as a senior consultant to health plans, providers, state and local governments, and other organizations in the delivery of publicly funded health care programs.
-He spent 28 years at the Federal Centers for Medicare and Medicaid Services (CMS), formerly the Health Care Financing Administration, holding a variety of senior positions in policy and government affairs.
-Richard subsequently served as CEO of CalOptima from 2004-12 and worked for Molina Healthcare until 2017 as Plan President of the California health plan and Senior Vice President of Policy and Government Affairs.
-Richard was one of the original commissioners on the Congressional Medicaid and CHIP Payment and Access Commission (MACPAC).
+Richard Chambers has worked for more than 43 years on improving access to quality health care for low-income families, children, seniors and persons with disabilities.
+Currently, Richard is a Principal with HMA in their Los Angeles office, working as a senior consultant to health plans, providers, state and local governments and other organizations in the delivery of publicly funded health care programs.
+He spent 28 years at the Federal Centers for Medicare and Medicaid Services, holding a variety of senior positions in policy and government affairs.
+Richard subsequently served as CEO of CalOptima and held multiple positions at Molina Healthcare.
+Richard was one of the original commissioners on the Congressional Medicaid and CHIP Payment and Access Commission.
 He is now consulting with health care organizations in pursuit of access to quality, cost-effective health care for all Americans.

 |Sunita Mutha, MD, FACP, Board Treasurer